A schedule contains information on when backups are to be performed and how long each backup is to be kept. The data in a schedule includes:

-- Triggers which define when backups should be taken and what type of backup (Full, Differential, Incremental)
+- Triggers that define when backups should be taken and what type of backup (full, differential, incremental).

-To work with Schedules, visit the Schedules page of the Management Console by clicking the 'Schedules' link under the 'Setup' heading.
-On the initial visit to the Schedules page, or if all Schedules are deleted, the page will show some general help and information on Schedules:
+To work with schedules, visit the schedules page of the Site Manager console by selecting the 'Schedules' page under the 'Backups' heading.
+On the initial visit to the schedules page, or if all existing schedules are deleted, the page will show some general help and information on schedules:

 Creating a Schedule

 To create a new schedule, click the 'New Schedule' button in the upper left of the interface.
 This opens the schedule creation wizard: